zhanrnl/cs229-project/proposal.md

 We plan to use machine learning to distinguish modern pop music from different countries.
 For example, is it possible to distinguish K-pop from Canto-pop, Mando-pop, J-pop, or T-pop?
-If necessary, we will broaden the set of countries whose pop music we compare.

 We think this is worthwhile and interesting for two primary reasons:

-1. we can build upon a large amount of work on auto-tagging by trying to improve one particular aspect (country of origin)
+1. we can try to build upon a large amount of work on auto-tagging by trying to improve one particular aspect (country of origin)

 2. presuming we trust our software, we can get a numerical sense for how similar or different pop music is. (for example, is K-pop quantitatively more like